flxzt/rnote/BUILDING.md

 ```

 This places the files in the specified prefix and their subpaths.
 The binary should now be in `/usr/bin` (and therefore in PATH)

+If meson was configured with a different install prefix path than `/usr`, then GIO needs to be told where the installed gschema is located. this can be done through the `GSETTINGS_SCHEMA_DIR` env variable.

+For example to run the application with a custom gschema path:
+`GSETTINGS_SCHEMA_DIR=<prefix_path>/share/glib-2.0/schemas rnote`

 ### Test
 Meson has some tests to validate the desktop, gresources, ... files.